pancho-dev/pancho-dev/content/posts/multinode-k8s-ignite-k3s.md

 kube-system   traefik              LoadBalancer   10.43.143.31    10.61.0.2     80:32686/TCP,443:31374/TCP   15m

 ```
 As we can see out of the box we have services and pods running already.
 In fact, k3s basic installation installed traefik as ingress controller and load balancers on by default on port 80 and 443, which means we already have an ingress proxy running in all the nodes in the cluster running in those ports.
-And any service we create as a lod balancer on a specific port will be available in all nodes.
+And any service we create as a load balancer on a specific port will be available in all nodes.

 ## Run some basic workload